webix-hub/gitbook-webix-jet/details/async.md

             };
 }

-However, in practice some configuration settings in our UI can be stored in the database.
-For example in the above snippet we may want to store colors in DB to allow their customization by the end user.
+However, in practice, some configuration settings in our UI can be stored in the database.
+For example, in the above snippet, we may want to store colors in DB to allow their customization by the end user.
 In such case, a module can return a promise of UI instead of UI configuration.

 ```js
 export class StatisticsView extends JetView {